9 FAM 504.4

 9 FAM 504.4-9 (U) Transferring Files

 a.
-(U) Locating IV Unit to Accept Jurisdiction: Make it clear that it is the applicant’s responsibility to locate an IV unit willing to accept the case and to ask the receiving IV Unit to request transfer of the petition/DV case on their behalf.
+(U) Locating IV Unit to Accept Jurisdiction: It is the immigrant visa applicant’s responsibility to locate an IV unit willing to accept the case and to ask the receiving IV Unit to request transfer of the petition/DV case on their behalf.

 b.
 (U) Request to Receiving IV Unit: The IV/DV applicant (beneficiary) must request in writing that the intended receiving IV unit accept the case.
 There is no prescribed form or format for such a request, and the applicant may make the request by letter, e-mail, or other written or electronic formats as the IV unit allows.
 The applicant must send the request, along with a justification for the request, to the intended receiving IV unit.